Turkey in the Eurovision Song Contest 1975

 Turkey was represented at the Eurovision Song Contest 1975 with the song "Seninle Bir Dakika", composed by Kemal Ebcioğlu, with lyrics by Hikmet Münir Ebcioğlu, and performed by Semiha Yankı.
 The Turkish participating broadcaster, Türkiye Radyo ve Televizyon Kurumu (TRT), selected its entry through a national final.
 This was the first-ever entry from Turkey in the Eurovision Song Contest, and the first-ever entry performed in Turkish in the contest.

 Before Eurovision

 Prior to the confirmation of participation, TRT made few attempts to make its debut in the Eurovision Song Contest.
-In 1974, TRT expressed interest to debut in the contest, but was too late to join, as the scoreboard had already began construction.
+In 1974, TRT expressed interest to debut in the contest, but was too late to join, as the scoreboard had already begun construction.